‘Hero’: One of last original Tuskegee Airmen dies at 99

 Friend’s death came less than two weeks after the 76th anniversary of the Tuskegee Airmen’s first battle during WWII.

-Sean Ross is the editor of Yellowhammer News.
+Sean Ross is a staff writer for Yellowhammer News.
 You can follow him on Twitter @sean_yhn